 Marijuana, whether in raw or concentrated form, is often viewed as a natural and safe medicine among patients.
 However, just like other plants, cannabis can draw in contaminants from the environment – including bacteria, fungus, pesticides and heavy metals.
 Today’s marijuana is much more potent than it was 30 years ago — but studies have shown that the processes used to concentrate THC can actually increase the levels of heavy metals, pesticides, or other dangerous contaminants.

 There is a common misconception that cannabis growers use organic cultivation methods for their crops.
 This, unfortunately, is not always the case.
 Terrain used for large-scale cannabis cultivation sometimes borders old mining and industrial sites where soil is laden with pollutant metalloids.
 Even indoor marijuana that is sprayed with non-certified fertilizers or lead-containing pesticides is at risk for contamination.
 Without uniform regulations for heavy metal testing, medical cannabis patients have no way of knowing whether their products are contaminated with high amounts of cadmium, lead, arsenic, mercury or any other variety of dangerous heavy metals– all of which pose serious health risks.

 Medical marijuana is now a burgeoning retail industry, underscoring the need for reliable testing for safety, quality, and purity.
-At Modern Canna Science, we analyze cannabis samples for silver, mercury, zinc, lead, cadmium, thallium, copper, cobalt, arsenic, antimony, and 29 other metals using advanced methods, procedures, and Inductively Coupled Plasma technology to help identify and quantify heavy metal toxicity.
+At Modern Canna, we analyze cannabis samples for silver, mercury, zinc, lead, cadmium, thallium, copper, cobalt, arsenic, antimony, and 29 other metals using advanced methods, procedures, and Inductively Coupled Plasma technology to help identify and quantify heavy metal toxicity.